 The PWM sprayer can be used to apply herbicides in pasture and rangeland at a variety of travel speeds while maintaining medium-sized or larger droplets.
 This allows for reduced drift and more uniform coverage compared to traditional boom sprayers.
 Land managers adopting this technology also reduce herbicide over- and under-application resulting in more consistent invasive weed control on a variety of terrain.

 LINK TO MORE INFORMATION REGARDING PULSE WIDTH MODULATION SPRAYERS:

-Milestone specialty herbicide is not registered for sale or use in all states.
+Milestone herbicide is not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.